 Israel strikes Gaza after rocket attacks: army

-Gaza (Territoires palestiniens) (AFP) – Israel targeted Hamas positions in southern Gaza late Saturday night after rockets were fired from the Palestinian enclave, security sources and the army said.
+Gaza City (Palestinian Territories) (AFP) – Israel targeted Hamas positions in southern Gaza late Saturday after rockets were fired from the Palestinian enclave, security sources and the army said.

-The Israel Defense Forces said in a brief message to the press that they were "currently carrying out strikes" in Gaza, the Palestinian territory controlled by the Islamist movement Hamas.
+"Fighter jets, helicopters and tanks struck a rocket manufacturing site, and military posts belonging to the Hamas terror organisation," Israel's army said.

-"Israeli warplanes are targeting a site of the al-Qassam Brigades, west of Khan Yunis" in southern Gaza, Palestinian sources told AFP, referencing the military wing of Hamas.
+Palestinian sources told AFP the army had targeted "a site of the al-Qassam Brigades, west of Khan Yunis" in southern Gaza, referring to the military wing of Hamas, the Islamist movement controlling the territory.

-The sources also reported artillery fire on a Hamas observation base in northern Gaza.
+The sources also reported Israeli artillery fire on a Hamas observation base in northern Gaza.

+Hamas condemned the Israeli strike, with a spokesman vowing "to defend our Palestinian people and liberate our land and our holy sites from the occupation and its colonial settlers until achieving the inevitable triumph".

-It comes after two rockets were fired from the Gaza Strip on Saturday morning, falling into the Mediterranean Sea, off the coast of Tel Aviv.
+The Israeli strike came after two rockets were fired from the Gaza Strip on Saturday morning, falling into the Mediterranean Sea off Tel Aviv.

-No sirens were sounded and Israel's Iron Dome rocket interception system did not deploy, the army said in a statement.
+No warning sirens sounded and Israel's Iron Dome rocket interception system did not deploy, the army said in a statement.

+Sources in Hamas told AFP that "the firing of the two rockets on Saturday morning was a technical problem due to the bad weather".

+Israeli Prime Minister Naftali Bennett addressed the Hamas explanation on Sunday morning.

 Israel has maintained a blockade on the impoverished enclave since 2007, the year Hamas took power.